5 of Gippsland's best artful escapes | Australian Traveller

 The Latrobe Regional Gallery August 19 – November 19, 2017

 In spring, Latrobe Regional Gallery will reopen to the public after a $1.5 million renovation, with a collection of photographs and films from the Belgian surrealist artist René Magritte.
-The Revealing Image features original photographs and films spanning the length of Magritte’s career, documenting life beyond his surrealist paintings to give an insight into the man behind the artworks.
+The Revealing Image, Photos and Films – features original photographs and films spanning the length of Magritte’s career, documenting life beyond his surrealist paintings to give an insight into the man behind the artworks.
 One of the leading surrealist artists of the 20th century, his work has influenced popular and conceptual artists including Andy Warhol, Martin Kippenberger and Robert Gober. latroberegionalgallery.com

 MUST SEE : TARRABULGA NATIONAL PARK